thatmlopsguy/thatmlopsguy.github.io/content/consulting.md

 challenging aspect to them.
 Feel free to [contact me](contact.md), and I will always get back to you.
 If we agree that I could help you, we can schedule a chat.
 I'll be happy to provide a quote.

+When reaching out about a project, it helps to include:

+ - Current infrastructure setup and pain points
+ - Goals and timeline for the project
+ - Team size and technical background
+ - Budget range (if established)

+This information helps me provide more targeted advice and determine if we’re a good fit for working together.

 I'm also open to considering more [permanent/full-time roles](hire.md).